FixMyBerlin/radwege-check.de/README.md

 - Use asdf or nvm to install NodeJS
 - Use `npm run` to see a list of commands like `npm run start`
-- Use `npm run build && npx serve public` to test the build
 - Use `npx eslint --print-config .eslintrc` to check the `.eslintrc` for errors

 ### Gatsby KnowHow